-With this year's crop season quickly coming to a close, properly sampling this year's corn silage and other forages and using these results to balance rations should be completed.
+Properly sampling all forages being fed and using these results to balance rations for not only the milking herd, but also dry cows and heifers, is the cornerstone of all well-managed feeding systems.
 Remember that forage samples should be taken and analyzed throughout the feeding year, not just in the fall.